ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

 ### Q: You decide to fly to Vegas for a weekend.
-You pick a table that doesn’t have a bet limit, and for each game, you have the probability $p $ of winning, which doubles your bet, and$1−p $ of losing your bet.
-Assume that you have unlimited money (e.g. you bought Bitcoin when it was 10 cents), is there a betting strategy that has a guaranteed positive payout, regardless of the value of$p$?
+You pick a table that doesn’t have a bet limit, and for each game, you have the probability $p$ of winning, which doubles your bet, and $1−p$ of losing your bet.
+Assume that you have unlimited money (e.g. you bought Bitcoin when it was 10 cents), is there a betting strategy that has a guaranteed positive payout, regardless of the value of $p$?

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `You decide to fly to Vegas for a weekend.
-You pick a table that doesn’t have a bet limit, and for each game, you have the probability $p $ of winning, which doubles your bet, and$1−p $ of losing your bet.
-Assume that you have unlimited money (e.g. you bought Bitcoin when it was 10 cents), is there a betting strategy that has a guaranteed positive payout, regardless of the value of$p$?`.
+You pick a table that doesn’t have a bet limit, and for each game, you have the probability $p$ of winning, which doubles your bet, and $1−p$ of losing your bet.
+Assume that you have unlimited money (e.g. you bought Bitcoin when it was 10 cents), is there a betting strategy that has a guaranteed positive payout, regardless of the value of $p$?`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>